Shopify vs. WooCommerce: Which shop is better?

 - You want to get started quickly

-- You have no technical team
+- You don't have a technical team

 - You prefer a predictable monthly budget